Liptovská Kokava

 Liptovská Kokava (/sk/; Kokava) is a village and municipality in Liptovský Mikuláš District in the Žilina Region of northern Slovakia, at the foot of Kriváň, Slovakia's symbolic and often considered most beautiful mountain.

 History

 In historical records the village was first mentioned in 1469, at the foot of Kriváň, Slovakia's symbolic and often considered most beautiful mountain.

 The surname 'Kokavec' is believed to originate from this village.

 Before the establishment of independent Czechoslovakia in 1918, Liptovská Kokava was part of Liptó County within the Kingdom of Hungary.
 From 1939 to 1945, it was part of the Slovak Republic.

-Geography

-The municipality lies at an altitude of 787 m and covers an area] of 19881 m2.
-It has a population of about 1,054 people.